dlight/wip.rs/notes/subset-trees.md

 [^projectnaming]: Note, I have been calling *project* a subproject inside a git monorepo, but I could maybe call it a *binary* to emphasise that each project produces only one binary artifact.
 Or a *program* or something else.
+The perfect word for it actually is *target* (this is what Makefiles and other build tools use), but unfortunately this name is too overloaded in the Rust world: there is the `target` directory with build outputs for the entire workspace, and there is the concept of compilation targets (things like `x86_64-unknown-linux-musl`).
-I think *project* is the wrong word for it, but I can't come up with a better word.
+So, anyway, I think *project* is the wrong word for it, but I can't come up with a better word.
+(In any case, maybe I will use *target*)